 Central Tanami Project Joint Venture (Tanami Gold 50%)

-It is accessible via the public Tanami Road that runs between the Stuart Highway in the Northern Territory and the Great Northern Highway in Western Australia.
-Accessibility within the CTP area is possible on well formed, partly sealed, private mine haulage roads, pastoral station tracks and exploration tracks.
+The project is accessible from the Tanami Road, which runs between the Stuart Highway in the Northern Territory and the Great Northern Highway in Western Australia.
+Access within the CTP area is through well formed, partly sealed, private mine haulage roads, pastoral station tracks and exploration tracks.

-The Central Tanami Project Joint Venture (“CTPJV”) tenement holding encompasses a zone of Proterozoic volcanic and sedimentary rocks that display lower greenschist to amphibolite facies metamorphism.
+The CTP tenement holding encompasses a zone of Proterozoic volcanic and sedimentary rocks that display lower greenschist to amphibolite facies metamorphism.
 It overlies an Archean basement and was intruded by granites.

 The key CTP deposit, the Groundrush Gold Deposit (“Groundrush”) sits in an almost arcuate belt of sediments between two major granitoid intrusions.
 It represents a reverse fault orogenic system, with mineralisation typically hosted in stacked vein sets with a variety of orientations, as well as sub-vertical quartz-filled shear zones, within a fractionated dolerite sill.
 Minor mineralisation also extends into the adjacent turbiditic sediments.
 Along with the various orientations of veining, there also exists a variety of types, which has been identified over a collective strike length of 1,900 metres, with mineralisation predominantly occurring as free gold with variable amounts of pyrite and arsenopyrite.